Roseanne 'sorry' for Obama aide ape joke

 Roseanne Barr sorry for comparing Obama aide to ape

-Comedian Roseanne Barr has apologised for tweeting a "bad joke" comparing ex-Obama adviser Valerie Jarrett, who is African American, to an ape.
+Comedian Roseanne Barr has apologised for a tweet comparing ex-Obama adviser Valerie Jarrett, who is African American, to an ape.

-She sparked online backlash after she called Mrs Jarrett the child of the Islamist group the Muslim Brotherhood and the Planet of the Apes film.
+She sparked an online backlash after she called Mrs Jarrett the child of the Islamist group the Muslim Brotherhood and the Planet of the Apes film.

-She later tweeted an apology after Twitter users criticised her and the ABC TV network, which airs her show.
+She deleted the racist post and apologised amid criticism of her and the ABC network, which airs her show.

 Mrs Jarrett was born in Iran to American parents.

-"I apologise to Valerie Jarrett and to all Americans," the star of ABC's Roseanne wrote, after several follow-up posts defending her racially-charged remarks.
+"I apologise to Valerie Jarrett and to all Americans," the star of ABC's Roseanne wrote, after follow-up posts in which she defended her remarks as a "joke".

 "I am truly sorry for making a bad joke about her politics and her looks.
 I should have known better.
 Forgive me-my joke was in bad taste."